bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/arrow_functions.md

     'use strict';

-    var obj = { // does not create a new scope
+    let obj = { // does not create a new scope
       i: 10,
       b: () => console.log(this.i, this),
       c: function() {